 Kevin Martin: Twitch reaches people who never played poker before.
 We have a guy here at the PSC Bahamas who started playing because of Twitch and now he’s won a package for the main event.

-How to Start a Twitch Channel and Grow an Audience
+How to Start a Poker Twitch Channel

 Jaime Staples: I freaked out the first time when I went online and I was very clumsy.
 But the thing is, anyone can do it, the process is very simple.
 You just download the software and open an account.